dickinson-comp130-02-fa2025/comp130-web/help.md

 # How do I get help in this course?

-* **Computer science help room:** In Tome 118, from Sunday to Thursday, 8 PM to 11 PM.
-Staffed by computer science majors who are QRAs (Quantitative Reasoning Associates).
-No appointment needed.
-Drop in any time or just work on your assignments there, requesting help when needed.
-Starts Sunday, September 3, 2023.
+- **[Computer science help room](https://www.dickinson.edu/info/20103/computer_science/234/help_room):** The CS Help Room is in Tome 118.
+It's open from Sunday to Thursday, 8 PM to 11 PM.
+The CS Help Room is staffed by computer science majors who are QRAs (Quantitative Reasoning Associates).
+No appointment is needed -- drop in any time or just work on your assignments there, requesting help when needed.
+The CS Help Room is starts on the Sunday after the first week of classes.
+Our QRAs (see below) also work in the help room; click the link above for details of their shifts.

-* **QRA for our course:** Our QRA, Christian Gonzalez, will hold an office hour on Wednesdays from 8 PM until 9 PM in Tome 117.
-Drop in for any kind of help with the course.
+- **QRAs for our course:** Our QRAs, Anne Pham and Fox Becker, will attend lab sessions to assist with questions about the lab or other aspects of the course.

-* **Quantitative Reasoning Center:** You can book a tutoring appointment with a qualified QRA for our course, and there are also some drop-in hours.
-Details are available at the [Quantitative Reasoning Center website](https://www.dickinson.edu/info/20525/quantitative_reasoning_center/2962/quantitative_reasoning_center).
+- **Quantitative Reasoning Center:** You can book a tutoring appointment with a qualified QRA for our course, and there are also some drop-in hours.
+Details are available at the [Quantitative Reasoning Center website](https://www.dickinson.edu/homepage/1785/quantitative_reasoning_center).

-* **Instructor's office hours:** Drop in any time during the instructor's [office hours](https://users.dickinson.edu/~jmac/office-hours.html).
+- **Instructor's office hours:** Drop in any time during the instructor's [office hours](https://users.dickinson.edu/~jmac/office-hours.html).
 No appointment is necessary.
 Alternatively, make an appointment for